nurkhaliqfm/IsingMC/readme.md

 ## ABOUT

-The program provide Monte Carlo simulations of 2D Ising model.
+The program provide the Monte Carlo simulations of 2D Ising model.

 ## COMMAND LINE INTERFACE